Weekly Worship Opportunities at First UMC

 Our Children’s Sunday School Program Continues Weekly from 10:10-11:00am

 Pastor Martha (Our Children’s Pastor) has discovered that rotations work best for our younger Sunday School students, so she is using vintage VBS material which is designed for rotations.
-We will begin in the chapel for the first station and then divide into two groups: Bible Adventure and Imagination Station (crafts/science).
+We will begin together for the first station and then divide into two groups: Bible Adventure and Imagination Station (crafts/science).

 Adult Sunday School - They meet in the Heritage Room (next to Fellowship Hall) from 10:10-11:00am.